Nicolassaint/ece-webapp-saint-chopin/README.md

   Graduation : 2/2

-  For the naming convention, our variables have explicit names and also for our files.
+  For the naming convention, our variables, files and folders have explicit names.

-  - Functions begin with a capital letter
+  - Functions & components begin with a capital letter
+  - Pages begin with small letters
-  - The code is indented
+  - The code is indented & well spaced

 - Project structure